actions-on-google/dialogflow-number-genie-nodejs/README.md

  3. Select "Export and Import".
  4. Select "Restore from zip".
  5. Select the GuessANumber.zip file in this repo.
+ 6. Host the wav files in the audio folder on a web server and modify the URL's in the app.js file.
- 6. Host the Node.js project in this repo (We recommend Google App Engine flexible environment).
+ 7. Host the Node.js project in this repo (We recommend Google App Engine flexible environment).
- 7. Set the "Fulfillment" webhook URL to the hosting URL.
+ 8. Set the "Fulfillment" webhook URL to the hosting URL.

 ## Documentation
 * Actions On Google using API.ai: https://developers.google.com/actions/